mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 The configuration has four main parts
 * **User variables** that one can use to adjust the script for its use within a new project
-* **AWS Instance** configuration that uses the user variables to configure the instance a terraform resource that will take care to block the terraform deployment while **cloud init** is used to prepare the instance a simple **aws security group** that restricts access to the machine for security reasons
+* **AWS Instance** configuration that uses the user variables to configure the instance
+* a terraform resource provider that will take care to block the terraform deployment while **cloud init** is used to prepare the instance
+* a simple **aws security group** that restricts access to the machine for security reasons

 To use the script one needs to apply the following commands
-* **terraform init**: Running init in the project directory where the configuration is located will create several (hidden) folders and files that terraform uses to build a deployment plan for your configuration and keeps track of the executed configurations to be able to tear them down after you don't need them anymore.
+* `terraform init`: Running init in the project directory where the configuration is located will create several (hidden) folders and files that terraform uses to build a deployment plan for your configuration and keeps track of the executed configurations to be able to tear them down after you don't need them anymore.
-* **terraform plan**: will launch the deployment planning process that will read your configurations (all files with the extension .tf), analyze them and create a deployment plan with the desired state that terraform will try to achieve.
+* `terraform plan`: will launch the deployment planning process that will read your configurations (all files with the extension .tf), analyze them and create a deployment plan with the desired state that terraform will try to achieve.
 You can store this plan and execute it later for reproducibility.
-* **terraform apply**: is creating a plan if none exists and will execute it, doing the actual creation of instances and resources.
+* `terraform apply`: is creating a plan if none exists and will execute it, doing the actual creation of instances and resources.
-* **terraform destroy**: will remove any running instances and resources defined in your configuration.
+* `terraform destroy`: will remove any running instances and resources defined in your configuration.

 But before you can use terraform, you have to provide it with essential AWS credentials through environment variables.